XiaYangLabOrg/Meta-Analysis/README.md

 # Meta-Analysis

-The workflow for meta-analyis of nulk RNAseq data as established in manuscript "Systematic Transcriptome-wide Meta-Analysis across Endocrine Disrupting Chemicals Reveals Shared and Unique Liver Pathways, Gene Networks, and Disease Associations".
+The workflow for meta-analyis of bulk RNAseq data as established in manuscript "Systematic Transcriptome-wide Meta-Analysis across Endocrine Disrupting Chemicals Reveals Shared and Unique Liver Pathways, Gene Networks, and Disease Associations".

 __1. Download of microarray data from GEO and sample finding__